 Although it is more common in mothers, fathers may also experience postpartum depression.
 According to the Canadian Mental Health Association, postpartum depression is caused by several combined factors including biology, personality, family history, and the surrounding environment.
 Even parents who have adopted a new baby can experience postpartum depression.

 Treating Postpartum Depression

-First and foremost, it is important to recognize that having a child is difficult and that you are doing your very best, and, with the right care and treatment, you will be able to recover from postpartum depression and focus on your baby and your family.
+First and foremost, it is important to recognize that having a child is difficult and that you are doing your very best, and, with the right care and treatment, you can recover from all types of depression (including postpartum)and focus on your baby and your family.

 There are two primary types of treatment for postpartum depression: